Reds vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- So far this season, Cincinnati and its opponents have hit the over in 62 of its 124 games with a total.
+- Cincinnati and its opponents have gone over the total this season in 62 of its 125 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!